Dane Lloyd: Emergencies Act investigation

 In the wake of the 2022 Freedom Convoy protest and crackdown, the SECU committee held a number of investigatory meetings.
 Lloyd attracted attention when he "grilled" interim Ottawa police chief Steve Bell over the conduct of his force during the event.
 Lloyd was persistent on the question "about whether loaded firearms were found in protesters' vehicles", to which Bell answered "there have been no charges laid to date in relation to weapons at the occupation site."
 Lloyd then accused a Toronto Star journalist, Justin Ling, and Minister of Crown–Indigenous Relations Marc Miller of spreading misinformation.

 On 13 April 2022 Lloyd returned to this subject when pressed by the Western Standard:

 On 19 May 2022 Lloyd asked Minister for Public Safety Marco Mendicino about the need for the invocation of the Emergencies Act.
 Mendicino said he "stands by previous statements that the federal government invoked the Emergencies Act on the recommendation of law enforcement officials."
 The "previous statements" were in witness testimony that Mendicino made at a committee hearing in April, to wit that the government "invoked the act because it was the advice of non-partisan professional law enforcement that the existing authorities were ineffective at the time to restore public safety."

 Controversies

-Support for Rebel News

-In 2014 Lloyd shared a link on Facebook to a fundraising campaign by The Rebel to fight "anti-Christian bigots on Nanaimo city council."